McLaren Logo Meaning: Marlboro, Testing Vortices or Kiwi?

 McLaren International Logo

-Another major change came in 1998 when the chevron was replaced with a swoosh mark, again in red.
-This logo is known as McLaren Speed mark.
-Of its many interpretations, one is that the swoosh marks return of the kiwi silhouette in a stylized manner.
-Another interpretation is that the swoosh is just an evolved chevron.
-However, this is unlikely since Philip Morris had moved its sponsorship to Ferrari in 1997, thus requiring McLaren to redo its logo.
+In 1998, another significant transformation occurred when the chevron was substituted with a red swoosh mark, leading to the creation of the McLaren Speed mark.
+This logo has been subject to various interpretations.
+One perspective suggests that the swoosh subtly reintroduces the kiwi silhouette in a stylized fashion.
+Another interpretation is that the swoosh represents an evolved version of the chevron.
+However, it’s improbable that the latter is the case, as Philip Morris shifted its sponsorship to Ferrari in 1997, necessitating McLaren to redesign its logo.

 McLaren Car

-Meanwhile, the official explanation of McLaren logo meaning is that the swoosh represents the swirling vortices that appear during testing of a car in wind tunnel.
-This is technical stuff probably aimed at McLaren enthusiasts.
+The official interpretation of the McLaren logo meaning is that the swoosh symbolizes the swirling vortices generated during car testing in a wind tunnel, a technical detail likely tailored to McLaren enthusiasts.